DaviLacerda/DaviLacerda/README.md

 # Hello There, I'm Davi! 👋

 * Front-End Developer.
-Learning more about Next.js and accessibility in Web.
+Learning more about Next.js, TypeScript and Tailwind CSS.
 * Currently undergraduate Computer Science student at Federal University of Uberlândia (UFU).
 Living in Uberlândia, Minas Gerais in Brazil.

 ### Connect With Me